 Our bereavement services are designed for family members who can benefit from grief counseling, support groups, educational materials, or telephone support from a listening, caring professional in the difficult months following the death of a loved one.

 Recognizing the uniqueness in each of us, our licensed professionals seek to help grieving survivors find a renewed sense of purpose and meaning in life.
-GHS Hospice of the Foothills offers a variety of services and programs in bereavement care to the communities of Oconee, Pickens and Anderson counties.
+Prisma Health Hospice of the Foothills offers a variety of services and programs in bereavement care to the communities of Oconee, Pickens and Anderson counties.

 Listen in as Eunice Lehmacher, Bereavement Coordinator for Hospice of the Foothills, explains how her mission is to facilitate a safe and healing grief process for all persons in our community who are adjusting to a loss of a loved one.